New York Dolls (album): Marketing and sales

-New York Dolls was commercially unsuccessful, only reaching number 116 on the American Top LPs and number 81 in Canada, while in the UK it failed to chart altogether.
+New York Dolls was a commercial disappointment, only reaching number 116 on the American Billboard 200 charts, number 45 on the American Cash Box charts, and number 81 in Canada, while in the UK it failed to chart altogether.
 Although the record sold over 100,000 copies at the time, it had fallen well short of the expectations of the press, and according to Rolling Stone in 2003, it ended up selling fewer than 500,000 copies.
 Music journalist Phil Strongman said its commercial failure could be attributed to the New York Dolls' divisive effect on listeners, including writers from the same magazine.
 In a feature story on the band for Melody Maker prior to the album, Mark Plummer had dismissed their playing as the poorest he had ever seen, while the magazine's reporter Michael Watts viewed them as an encouraging albeit momentary presence in what he felt was a lifeless rock and roll scene at the time.
 In Creems readers poll, the album earned the band awards in the categories of "Best New Group of the Year" and "Worst New Group of the Year".

 After the album's release, the Dolls toured the US as a supporting act for English rock band Mott the Hoople.
 Reviews complimented their songwriting, Thunders and Sylvain's guitar interplay, and noted their campy fashion and the resemblance of Johansen and Thunders to Mick Jagger and Keith Richards.
 However, some critics panned them as an unserious group of amateurs who could not play or sing.
 During their appearance on The Old Grey Whistle Test in the UK, the show's host Bob Harris dismissed their music as "mock rock" in his on-air comments.
 They also developed a reputation for rock-star excesses, including drugs, groupies, trashed hotel rooms, and public disturbances, and according to Ben Edmonds of Creem, became "the most walked-out-on band in the history of show business".
 Strongman wrote that the band and the album were difficult to market because of their kitschy style and how Murcia's death had exacerbated their association with hard drugs, which "wasn't altogether true in the early days".
 They remained the most popular band in New York City, where their Halloween night concert at the Waldorf Astoria in 1973 drew hundreds of young fans and local television coverage.